 Counting Bullets: Rain Man Barry counts the number of bullets when the boys and the principle are taking cover from gunfire.
 Only he deliberately gets the principle shot by saying they're out...but they have one bullet left.

 Crazy-Prepared: Stan keeps a huge assortment of guns everywhere and has a panic room and an investigation room, among other things.
-Mainly a jab at Stan's paranoia (and therefore that of the perceived "average patriot") but it often comes in handy when resolving plots.
+Mainly a jab at Stan's paranoia (and therefore that of the perceived "average patriot" in a post-9/11 world) but it often comes in handy when resolving plots.

 Crossover: The end of "Hurricane" brings both Cleveland and Peter (and their flooded houses) together next to Stan and his home.

-The end of "The Unbrave One" shows that Quagmire was Dr. Vadgers, asking Francine to send him suggestive pictures of herself.
+The end of "The Unbrave One" shows that Quagmire was the Internet doctor Dr. Vadgers.

 Also Francine has her moments... let's just say Stan goes to epic extents to stay out of her way when he pisses her off (for very good reasons)

 Arguably Stan himself, when he drops his attitude and starts to focus he is almost unbeatable in a fight.

 The Cuckoolander Was Right: Apparently, Mary Todd Lincoln created peanut butter which her husband disregarded as one of her "lunatic concoctions for warding off evil spirits".
 She also predicted a man would walk on the moon, but got his name mixed up: "Army Neilstrong".